JessiVelazquez/reading-notes/HTMLStructurePages.md

+This information can be found in Chapters 1, 18, 8, and 17 of Ducket HTML/CSS book.

 # Structuring Pages with HTML

 Very good information on visual design tactics can be founnd in HTML and CSS book page 452 - Chapter "Structure".